-ATTENTION, MISSOURI BRETHREN

-By Ervin Waters
+ATTENTION, MISSOURI BRETHREN By Ervin Waters

-Since I have been chosen by you to labor in that field next year I would like to have the name Smith, Miss. and address of at least one leader in each congregation in Missouri with whom I can carry on cor- am placing them where they will do the most respondence concerning the work.
-Will each congregation select such a man so that he may write E. Smith, Okla. me soon?
-I am scheduled to take over the work plans immediately.
+Since I have been chosen by you to labor in that field next year I would like to have the name and address of at least one leader in each congregation in Missouri with whom I can carry on correspondence concerning the work.
+Will each congregation select such a man so that he may write me soen?
+I am scheduled to take over the work April 1, and I think it proper for us to make some plans immediately.
 I will spend a month or more, if necessary, visiting all the congregations in Missouri before launching into the meetings.
 We would like to become acquainted with all whom we do not personally know.
 Remember that we are "laborers together."